Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ### 7.14.2 Human detection
 ```
 【Description】
-     Set the doorbell single PIR (human detection) level
+     Set single PIR (human detection) level of doorbell
 【Be applicable】
-     General low-power camera
+     General low-power consumption camera
-     It can be judged by device.supportPir == YES
+     It can be judged by device.supportPir == YES whether it supports human dection
-     Get whether the device supports multi-gear adjustment through device.supportPirSensitivity
+     Get whether the device supports multi-level adjustment through device.supportPirSensitivity
      Get the specific supported level of the device from device.supportPirLevel

 【Function】